EditaPyrkh/ToDoList/README.md

 //HOW TO START APP :
-Just download, unzip the folder and click on index.html
+Just download, unzip the folder and double click on index.html